scala/scala3/docs/blog/_posts/2020-07-27-26th-dotty-milestone-release.md

 i3.range
 ```

-Without the `extends reflect.Selectbale`, the last line would have errored:
+Without the `extends reflect.Selectable`, the last line would have errored:

 ```scala
 i3.range: // error: range is not a member of `Vehicle`